wundergraph/wundergraph/docs-website/src/pages/docs/directives-reference/internal-operation-directive.md

 ---

 {% callout type="warning" %}
 This directive is deprecated.
-Operations are now automatically marked internal when inside a folder named _internal_ (even if nested).
+Operations are now automatically marked internal when inside a directory named _internal_ (even if nested).
 {% /callout %}

 The `@internalOperation` directive marks an Operation as internal.